OlympusDAO/olympus-frontend/README.md

 The site is now running at `http://localhost:3000`!
 Open the source code and start editing!

+## Rinkeby Testing
+The testnet faucet for sOHM can be found [here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
+After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.

+Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

 ### Architecture/Layout
 The app is written in [React](https://reactjs.org/) using [Redux](https://redux.js.org/) as the state container.